containers/podman/contrib/cirrus/README.md

               and utilized for testing.
 * `in_podman`: Causes testing to occur within a container executed by podman on the host.
-* `cgroupv2`: The kernel on this VM was prepared with options to enable v2 cgroups
 * `windows`: See **darwin**
 * `darwin`: Signals the ``special_testing_cross`` task to cross-compile the remote client.